-Heart pump medication, also called inotropic therapy, stimulates an injured or weakened heart to pump harder.
-The primary purpose of this drug is to increase the force of the heart muscle's contractions.
-It may also speed up the heart's rhythm.
+Heart pump medication, also called inotropic therapy, makes an injured or weakened heart pump harder.
+It's used to make the heart muscle's contractions stronger.
+It may also speed the heart's rhythm.

-Inotropic therapy is used in end-stage heart failure to help relieve and control heart failure symptoms so that you are better able to perform your daily activities.
-These medications are only used when other drugs no longer control heart failure symptoms.
+It’s used in end-stage heart failure to help relieve and control symptoms so you can perform your daily activities better.
+These medications are only used when other drugs don’t control heart failure symptoms anymore.

-Heart pump drugs are usually given short term to patients awaiting a heart transplant.
-The risk of death rises if they are taken long term.
+Heart pump drugs are sometimes given in the short term to people waiting for a heart transplant.
+The risk of death rises if they’re taken long term.

 Heart pump medications include: